Do you have a loved one in prison?

 Jenny Eversole is an audacious community advocate and leader, considered the voice for the disadvantaged and underserved citizens.
 Through answering the call of God upon her life to serve, Jenny became active with LOOP.
 She became the Chapter Leader of the Reynoldsburg LOOP, as well as started other county LOOP groups.

 Alongside her husband, Bob, and other family members, together they are paving the way for the enhancement of prisoners and assisting their families through supportive efforts.
 Jenny’s skills of strategic planning and communication have been instrumental in opening the doors for individuals as they return home and reintegrate back into society.
-Jenny has been a guest at community forums that directly involve criminal justice reform, mental health, and addiction disparity and/or issues that justice involved individuals and their families face.
+Jenny has been a guest at community forums that directly involve criminal justice reform, mental health, and addiction disparity and/or issues that justice involved individuals and their families face

 We invite you to contact us.